 All children should be given the opportunity of a summer camp.

-Project Morry now provides a nine-year program to hundreds of young children every year.
+Project Morry now provides a ten-year program to hundreds of young children every year.

 - Morry’s Camp was established by the friends, family and colleagues of the late camping world hero Morry Stein.